-The Park is one of those restaurants that I’ve passed by a million times and it has always intrigued me, but until recently I’d never been inside.
-Well, now that I’ve corrected that egregious mistake, I can tell you that you shouldn’t hesitate to go in.
-Located on 10th Avenue between 17th and 18th Streets, it couldn’t be in a better location for a scrumptious (late) brunch after visiting some of Chelsea’s famed art galleries.
-Designed by Eric Good and Sean MacPherson, who also did The Maritime, The Bowery, The Waverly and Lafayette House, the restaurant is like a little indoor/outdoor oasis.
-You would never suspect that this lushly verdant space used to be a taxi garage.
-I could go on and on about the lovely atmosphere, but I’ll let the photos speak for themselves.
+Located on 10th Avenue between 17th and 18th Streets, The Park couldn’t be in a better location for a scrumptious (late) brunch after visiting some of Chelsea’s famed art galleries.
+Designed by Eric Good and Sean MacPherson, who also did The Maritime, The Bowery, The Waverly and Lafayette House, the restaurant is like a little indoor/outdoor oasis with plants and trees growing inside.
+You would never suspect that this lushly verdant space used to be a 10,000 square foot taxi garage.

 On the other side of the bar, a fireplace blazes so patrons can lounge around.
 The details are all there, right down to the waiters’ t-shirts emblazoned with the New York City Parks Department symbol.
 Even the bathrooms downstairs have drool-worthy design features.
 The food, which is traditional American with a twist, was great.
 This is definitely a good place to bring someone you want to impress!

 Get more tips about what to do in our guide An Afternoon in Chelsea.

 Get in touch with the author @lauraitzkowitz